- 4 tablespoons vegetable oil

 - 1 cup sliced yellow onions

-- 10 ounces mixed wild mushrooms, such as oyster, shiitake, chanterelles, wood ear, or porcini, stems trimmed (discard stems is using shiitakes), wiped clean, and sliced
+- 1 pound mixed wild mushrooms, such as oyster, shiitake, chanterelles, wood ear, or porcini, stems trimmed (discard stems is using shiitakes), wiped clean, and sliced

 - 1 teaspoon minced garlic